What is a W-8 form: A complete guide for nonresidents in the U.S.

 You can complete forms W-8BEN and W-8BEN-E online with Sprintax Forms

-Fill in form W-8
+Generate form W-8 online

 W-8ECI

-This is used to file for income that is effectively connected with a trade or business in the US.
+This is used to file for income that is effectively connected with a trade or business in the U.S.

 W-8EXP